Skip to Content

 But what are they?

-The Northern Lights are caused by a reaction of solar particles hitting the earth’s atmosphere and reacting with the oxygen and nitrogen within it.
+The Northern Lights – also known as the Aurora Borealis – are natural light displays that are caused by particles hitting the earth’s magnetic field and atmosphere and reacting with the oxygen and nitrogen within it.

 Northern Lights